Responsive Web Design / UX Design / UI Design

 Our number one goal is to arm users with the information they need to make that all-important decision… JOIN.
 Once users click or tap the “JOIN” button, we want them to stay the course and finalise the signup process.
 To reduce bounce rates, we trimmed the fat, eliminating all other links or distractions, and created a unique template for the signup process.

 Both members and dental practices have profiles.
 Dental practices can add/remove dentists, update edit practice information, and overall self manage which was not previously implemented.
 The smile.com.au members have a new feature which gives them access to a digital version of the smile.com.au member card.
 Having the smile.com.au card accessible via the website will help users in a bind should they forget their physical card, or simply never use it in the first place.

 Our phones are evolving, screens are growing, aspect ratios are changing and physical buttons are being culled.
-There is no more excuse to tuck the navigation behind an abstract icon and lazily place it in the top right of the screen.
-The navigation should be visible, and not hidden for optimal user experience.
-We placed the website's navigation at the base of the screen, close to the users' thumbs, giving it a weighted treatment to increase visibility.
-The result is a website that acts looks and performs more like a dedicated mobile app.
+Our research discovered users struggled with understanding exactly what smile.com.au was, as a result we ensured the most important elements of the navigation would be visible.
+We placed the website's navigation at the base of the screen, close to the users' thumbs.
+The result is a responsive website which acts, looks and performs more like a dedicated mobile app.